-The Manager[s] [is] [are] required to comply with the PI Rules.
-By purchasing, or making or accepting an offer to purchase, any Notes (or a beneficial interest in the Notes) from the Issuer and/or the Manager[s] each prospective investor represents, warrants, agrees with and undertakes to the Issuer and [each of] the Manager[s] that:
+The Manager[s] [is] [are] required to comply with some or all of the Regulations.
+By purchasing, or making or accepting an offer to purchase any Notes (or a beneficial interest in the Notes) from the Issuer and/or [the] [a] Manager[s] each prospective investor represents, warrants, agrees with and undertakes to the Issuer and [each of] the Manager[s] that:

-- 1. it is not a retail client in the EEA (as defined in the PI Rules); - 2. whether or not it is subject to the PI Rules, it will not: - (A) sell or offer the Notes (or any beneficial interest therein) to retail clients in the EEA; or - (B) communicate (including the distribution of the Prospectus) or approve an invitation or inducement to participate in, acquire or underwrite the Notes (or any beneficial interests therein) where that invitation or inducement is addressed to or disseminated in such a way that it is likely to be received by a retail client in the EEA (in each case within the meaning of the PI Rules);
+- 1. it is not a retail client (as defined in MiFID II); - 2. whether or not it is subject to the Regulations it will not: - (A) sell or offer the Notes (or any beneficial interest therein) to retail clients (as defined in MiFID II); or - (B) communicate (including the distribution of the Prospectus) or approve an invitation or inducement to participate in, acquire or underwrite the Notes (or any beneficial interests therein) where that invitation or inducement is addressed to or disseminated in such a way that it is likely to be received by a retail client (in each case within the meaning of the MiFID II).
+In selling or offering the Notes or making or approving communications relating to the Notes it may not rely on the limited exemptions set out in the PI Instrument; and